 In May 2012 KA-CARE projected 18 GWe of nuclear capacity by 2032 of total 123 GWe, with 16 GWe solar PV, 25 GWe solar CSP (to provide for heat storage), and 4 GWe from geothermal, wind and waste.
 About half the capacity in 2032 would still be hydrocarbon, with one-third solar following investment in that of some $108 billion.
 In addition 9 GWe of wind capacity would be used for desalination.

 In September 2013 both GE Hitachi Nuclear Energy and Toshiba/ Westinghouse signed contracts with Exelon Nuclear Partners (ENP), a division of Exelon Generation, to pursue reactor construction deals with KA-CARE.
 GEH is proposing its ABWR and ESBWR, while Toshiba/ Westinghouse is proposing the AP1000 and its ABWR version.
 Areva and EdF have signed a number of agreements with Saudi companies and universities, and EdF signed an agreement with Saudi Arabia's Global Energy Holding Company (GEHC) for the creation of a joint venture whose first task will be to carry out feasibility studies for an EPR reactor in the country.

-A national Saudi Arabian Atomic Regulatory Authority (SAARA) has been set up and will commence activities early in 2014.
+A national Saudi Arabian Atomic Regulatory Authority (SAARA) has been set up to commence activities early in 2014.
 In May 2014 KA-CARE signed an agreement with the Finnish Radiation and Nuclear Safety Authority (STUK) to assist in this by recruiting and training personnel and establishing safety standards.

 A nuclear cooperation agreement with France in early 2011 is likely to energetically advance French interests in the country’s plans.
 A mid-2011 nuclear cooperation agreement with Argentina is evidently related to smaller plants for desalination.
 A November 2011 agreement with South Korea calls for cooperation in nuclear R&D, including building nuclear power plants and research reactors, as well as training, safety and waste management.
 In June 2013 Kepco offered support for the localization of nuclear technology, along with joint research and development of nuclear technologies if Saudi Arabia purchases South Korean reactors.
 A January 2012 agreement with China relates to nuclear plant development and maintenance, research reactors, and the provision of fabricated nuclear fuel.
 KA-CARE said it was negotiating with Russia, Czech Republic, UK and the USA regarding "further cooperation".